Broadleaf Signalgrass Control

 What To Look For

-The short and broadl leaves of Broadleaf signalgrass will make it easily stand out among turf and other areas.
+The short and broadleaf leaves of broadleaf signalgrass will make it easily stand out among turf and other areas.
 Younger broadleaf signalgrass blades will have a maroon tinge on the blades.

 Treatment

-When handling any type of herbicide, you are properly protecting your skin and eyes with safety equipment (Goggles, gloves and long-sleeved clothing)
+When handling any herbicide, you are properly protecting your skin and eyes with safety equipment (Goggles, gloves, and long-sleeved clothing)

-To get rid of broadleaf signalgrass in lawns, we recommend using a post-emergent herbicide such as Quinclorac 1.5 L. Be sure to read the label to determine if you turf type is tolerable to this product.
+To eliminate broadleaf signalgrass in lawns, we recommend using a post-emergent herbicide such as Quinclorac 1.5 L. Be sure to read the label to determine if your turf type is tolerable to this product.

 Step 1: Mix and Apply Quinclorac 1.5 L